GLGPrograms/ceda-home/pages/floppy-drive.md

 Drive 1 has a missing resistor net in socket MT (component value on drive 0: `760-3-R150`).

-:warning: IDEA
+> **Warning** IDEA

-According to the schematic of a similar model ([YD-380](https://retrocmp.de/fdd/yd/Y-E_Data_YD-380_Maint_Sep1983.pdf)), this resistor net may be mandatory only for one drive at a time.
+> According to the schematic of a similar model ([YD-380](https://retrocmp.de/fdd/yd/Y-E_Data_YD-380_Maint_Sep1983.pdf)), this resistor net may be mandatory only for one drive at a time.
-Then, if only drive 1 is used, this component must be installed in the missing spot.
+> Then, if only drive 1 is used, this component must be installed in the missing spot.

 ## Accessing by software

-!!! note "Motor control"
+> **Note**
+> Motor control:
-    I'm quite sure that drive motor can be manually turned on and off, since I accidentally did this.
+> I'm quite sure that drive motor can be manually turned on and off, since I accidentally did this.
-    But the correct procedure is not yet documented nor even understood.
+> But the correct procedure is not yet documented nor even understood.

 BIOS ROM provides an one-man-band routine to interface with the floppy drives.
 Routine is located at address `fdc_rwfs = $c19d`.